Convert an image

 Again, this is a vocabulary specific to color management.
 Conversion is essential because it serves to keep the same colors (i. e.
 L*a*b*) from one device to another.
 An image is converted when its RGB values are modified for slightly different ones to take into account the defects of the destination device.
 If you are a beginner in color management, the most important thing is to know that Photoshop can take care of everything.
 But what satisfaction if you take the time to know how to do it yourself: your prints, your images on your site will only be more beautiful !

-Since there are larger or smaller color spaces, ICC profiles for each device, we must now know how to communicate the right color, I mean the "same color" as much as possible, from one device to another, taking into account their characteristics.
-The communication of the "right color" and change of the corresponding RGB values is called conversion.
-Let's see how and why now... knowing that it is a bit like in an exchange office : you have 100 dollars in your possession (as if you were in a given color space, the one of the image) and you want the equivalent in dollars (to print correctly your file with a given printer and paper).
-It is the exchange office and daily exchange rate (the equivalent of the Lab space) that will provide you the equivalence through a conversion... coincidentally we also talk about conversion when it comes to money.
+Since there are more or less large color spaces, ICC profiles for each device, it is now necessary to know how to communicate the right color, the "same color" as much as possible, from one device to another, taking into account their characteristics (their defects).
+The communication of the "correct color" and the change of the corresponding RGB values is called conversion.
+Let's see why and how now... knowing that it's a bit like in our exchange office : you have 100 dollars in your possession (as if you were in a given color space, the one of the image) and you want the equivalent in euros (you want to print your file correctly with a given printer and paper) and it's the exchange office and the daily rate (the equivalent of the L*a*b* space therefore our standard) that will give you the equivalent through a conversion.... as if by chance we are also talking about conversion when we talk about money.

 How to communicate the "right" color ?